omerfyildirim/basic-web-crawler/README.md

 # basic-web-crawler
-Java, Selenium, and Spring Boot
+It made with Java, Selenium, Safari Web Driver.